ilmax/site/content/posts/k3s-raspberry-pi/index.md

 Let's first update all the installed packages and the kernel itself.

-1. SSH into the Raspberry PI using either the `ssh user@hostname.domain` format (if you don't have a domain configured you can use the hostname.local, for me for example it's `pi-node-01.local`) or `ssh user@ip-address`
+1. SSH into the Raspberry PI using either the `ssh user@hostname.domain` format (if you don't have a domain configured you can use the hostname.local, for me for example it's `ssh pi-node-01.local`) or `ssh user@ip-address`
 1. Update apt packages & OS using the following commands:

 ```sh